sqlsaturday/tsqltuesday/_posts/2025-12-02-t-sql-tuesday-193-a-note-and-a-warning.md

 ---
 id: 19000
-title: 'T- SQL Tuesday #193 Invitation: '
+title: 'T- SQL Tuesday #193 Invitation: A Note to Your Past, and a Warning from Your Future'
 date: '2025-12-02T00:00:00+00:00'
 author: way0utwest
 layout: post